cosmos/sdk-tutorials/tutorials/nameservice/docs/03-demo-of-mitigating-front-running.md

 configure.sh
 ```

-If this doesnt work please ensure you have run `make build` in the `tutorials/nameservice/base` directory.
+If this doesn't work please ensure you have run `make build` in the `tutorials/nameservice/base` directory.

 <!-- nolint:all -->
 2. Have alice attempt to reserve `bob.cosmos`: This is a normal transaction that alice wants to execute.
 The script ``./scripts/reserve.sh "bob.cosmos"` is used to send this transaction.